G-dH/vertical-workspaces/README.md

 - Recent files search provider with *Ctrl + Space* hotkey.
 - Reorder workspaces in overview using *Shift + Scroll* or *Shift + Page Up/Down*.
 - Adds *Force Quit*, *Close Windows on Current Workspace* and *Move Windows to Current Workspace* items to app icon menu.
 The latter action can be activated using *Shift + click* on app icon.
+- Adds window attention handler options that can focus the attention demanding window immediately or silent its notifications.

 [<img alt="" height="100" src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true">](https://extensions.gnome.org/extension/5177/vertical-workspaces/)